Learning Objectives Self-Check Edit (active tab)

 Forms of Energy

-It can be easy to get bogged down by the formulas used to calculate how much work is done, when, by who, and to whom.
+It can be easy to get bogged down by the formulas used to calculate how much work is done, when, by whom, and to whom.
 Since this is not a physics class, let’s not dwell on those.
 As described on the previous page, a somewhat simplified, but very useful way to think of energy is that “energy makes things happen.”

 Take a few minutes to look around you.
 Based on what you know about energy and what you learned in the reading and videos, what is energy “doing” where you are right now?
 (Seriously, take a look.)

 We could go on and on.
 But as you probably know, these are all examples of kinetic energy, or “energy of motion.”
 As stated in the reading and video, there are also a number of types of potential energy.
 Think of some examples of potential energy around (and in) you right now.
 You are able to move and think because of chemical (potential) energy inside of your body.
 In fact, everything around you has chemical potential energy.
 Any object on the wall, on a table, attached to the ceiling, or just above the ground has gravitational (potential) energy because it is above the ground.
 There is also nuclear (potential) energy in all matter because all matter has at least one nucleus.
-Again, we could go on and on, but the point is that everything around you has potential energy, and thus has the ability to do work, i.e., “to make things happen.”
+Again, we could go on and on, but the point is that everything around you has potential energy - nuclear if nothing else - and thus has the ability to do work, i.e., “to make things happen.”

 Conservation of Energy